-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- How does the noble eightfold path impact a Buddhist? - What are the teachings of Buddha and why are they important? - How do Buddhists try to follow the teachings of Buddha? - What is the importance of a temple or a Buddhist centre? - How do Buddhists try to grow towards enlightenment? - What are the four noble truths? - What are the origins of suffering? - How do the teachings of Buddha compare/differ to those of Christianity?
+- How does the noble eightfold path impact a Buddhist? - What are the teachings of Buddha and why are they important? - How do Buddhists try to follow the teachings of Buddha? - What is the importance of a temple or a Buddhist centre? - How do Buddhists try to grow towards enlightenment? - What are the four noble truths? - What are the origins of suffering?
+How do Buddhists explain suffering? - How do the teachings of Buddha compare/differ to those of Christianity? - What can we learn from the great philosophers? - Explain how these beliefs on suffering, influence and change a person's life and a person's community. - How can society share beliefs?